AaronHapy/AWS/vpc/README.md

 **Public Subnet**

+A public subnet is a subnet that is accessible from the internet. so that subnet can access to the world wide web and also can be accessed fron the world wide web.

 - Each region comes with a default VPC.
     - Default VPC has 1 subnet per AZ
         - It is a public subnet.